-A cast-iron skillet can just work about anything like roasting vegetables, frying chicken, searing steaks, or baking cornbread and cakes.
-It is very affordable, versatile, and it shows superior retention to heat.
+A cast-iron skillet can just work anything like roasting vegetables, frying chicken, searing steaks, or baking cornbread and cakes.
+It is very affordable, and versatile, and it shows superior retention to heat.
 However, it requires proper maintenance.
-If you want to last it for a lifetime, don’t just throw it in the dishwasher after using and not including it in your House Cleaning routine.
+If you want to last it for a lifetime, don’t just throw it in the dishwasher after using it, and not including it in your house cleaning routine.
 Give it proper care because it is truly a friend in the kitchen here is the process on how do you clean cast iron.

 Well, our House Cleaning San Diego team researched the best methods and products and found out what’s best to include cast iron in your House Cleaning to-do list.
 Keep yourself from buying it every year or two and by doing a proper House Cleaning routine, it can last for generations.